xavsio4/nuxtstart/README.md

 - SSR
 - and static jamstack deployment

-Check the docs for more information
+Check the docs for extended information [NuxtStart Docs](https://xavsio4.github.io/nuxtstart/#/)

 # Release notes

+- 04/03/2021 - added scss support
-- init version..do not use right away in prod
+- 03/03/2021 - init version..do not use right away in prod